espocrm/documentation/docs/administration/formula/string.md

 *As of v7.4.*

-Returns an array of substrings that match arenthesized subpatterns.
+Returns an array of substrings that match parenthesized sub-patterns.
 Returns NULL if no matches are found.

 !!! example